 When we finally stopped my guide once again helped me to dismount and led me to the side of a long black tent, where he rolled out a blanket and motioned for me to sit.
 With the storm still swirling, he pulled jewelry and crafts from the flowing folds of his robe and laid them out for my perusal.
 It could have been 24 karat gold, for all I could tell without my glasses.
 I waved him off and headed for the lobby.

 Dror was waiting for us with a contrite expression.
 “I thought you guys were going to kill me,” he confessed.
 “There were signs, if I’d paid attention.
 The driver asked me twice about doing the ride tomorrow morning instead of tonight but everyone was so excited about riding camels that I didn’t want to disappoint.”

 Most laughed it off; a few were even delighted by the experience.
 I wasn’t quite so thrilled.
 I’d taken my glasses off quickly enough that they were not damaged but my camera hadn’t fared so well.
-The storm pitted my ground glass and ruined the auto-focus.
+But my camera lens was pitted and auto-focus would no longer function.
 It was a very expensive camel ride for me.
 Then again, how many people can say they’ve ridden a camel through a sandstorm in the Sahara Desert?